krzysztofslusarski/krzysztofslusarski.github.io/_posts/2022-12-09-async-manual.md

 Similar to creating short living threads I saw an application that created plenty of short living class definitions.
-I know that there are some use cases for such a behavior, but in mentioned case it has been done by accident.
+I know that there are some use cases for such a behavior, but in the mentioned case it has been done by accident.
 You can monitor number of loaded classes with JMX:

 ```shell